 Let the Light Shape Your Day

 Knowing when the sun rises or sets isn’t just trivia.
 It’s a quiet nudge to slow down or start fresh.
-Whether you're chasing golden hour for a photo or planning the perfect morning jog, timing the day’s first and last light can bring more intention - and beauty - to your routine.
+Whether you're chasing golden hour for a photo or planning the perfect morning jog, timing the day’s first and last light can bring more intention and beauty to your routine.
+Even animals feel the shift in daylight, which is why you might hear roosters greet the morning, as explained in this piece on morning rooster calls.